fmalina/revisions-blocl/help/disputestenantslandlords.md

 ---------------------------------------

-If you have any issues with other tenants it’s always best to have a quick word and come to an easy resolution, if this doesn’t resolve the issue then contact your landlord to help resolve it, if the issue is still not resolved you can check legally where you stand, but if you feel you want to leave then explain the situation to the landlord and give them the [required notice](/help/giving-notice-to-leave) in your [tenancy agreement](/help/tenancy-agreements).
+If you have any issues with other tenants it's always best to have a quick word and come to an easy resolution, if this doesn't resolve the issue then contact your landlord to help resolve it, if the issue is still not resolved you can check legally where you stand, but if you feel you want to leave then explain the situation to the landlord and give them the [required notice](/help/noticetoleave) in your [tenancy agreement](/help/tenancyagreements).

 Issues and disputes with your landlord